davidzk3/web3-defi-gtm-engineer/README.md

-This repository reframes traditional GTM engineering around \*\*wallet behavior, onchain signals, incentives, and governance\*\*, rather than CRM-first sales motions.
+This repository reframes traditional GTM engineering around **wallet behavior, onchain signals, incentives, and governance**, rather than CRM-first sales motions.

-Built for:

-\- DeFi protocols

-\- L2 ecosystems

-\- Infrastructure providers

-\- DAOs and foundations

-\- Web3 accelerators and venture studios

 ---

-\## What This Is
+## What This Is

-A \*\*Go-To-Market operating system\*\* for Web3:
+A **Go-To-Market operating system** for Web3:

-\- Signal-driven, not lead-driven
+- Signal-driven, not lead-driven

-\- Wallet-centric, not account-centric
+- Wallet-centric, not account-centric

-\- Incentive-aware, not funnel-only
+- Incentive-aware, not funnel-only

-\- Onchain-first, not CRM-first
+- Onchain-first, not CRM-first